alexjlockwood/AndroidDesignPatterns/_posts/2015-03-09-activity-fragment-postponed-shared-element-transitions-part3b.md

 }
 ```

-Despite their names, these two methods can be used to postpone return transitions as well.
+Despite their slightly misleading names, these two methods can be used to postpone return transitions as well.
 Simply postpone the return transition within the calling Activity's [onActivityReenter()][Activity#onActivityReenter] method instead:

 ```java
 @Override